erysdren/plush/README.md

 - Easy to use, cross-platform API
 - Architecture that makes it simple to add new rasterizers

+## CMake Configuration Variables

+- `PLUSH_BUILD_EXAMPLES`: Set to `OFF` to disable building the example applications
+- `PLUSH_USE_ASAN`: Set to `ON` to enable Address Sanitizer on the library and examples
+- `PLUSH_MAX_LIGHTS`: Set to any numberic value defining how many lights can be added to a scene.
+This value is accessible in code with the `PL_MAX_LIGHTS` preprocessor macro.
+Default: 32
+- `PLUSH_MAX_TRIANGLES`: Set to any numberic value defining how many triangles can be rendered in a scene.
+This value is accessible in code with the `PL_MAX_TRIANGLES` preprocessor macro.
+Default: 16384

 ## Portability

 Plush is designed to be highly portable.
 It has been tested to work with the